arpitbbhayani/articles/blogs/i-changed-my-python.md

  - `a / b`
  - `a ** b`

-Although this makes my Python unpredictable and makes no sense, but all I wanted to do is understand the internals of it and have fun while doing it.
+Although this makes my python unpredictable and makes no sense, but all I wanted to do is understand the internals of it and have fun while doing it.

-After forking and cloning the source code of [Python](https://github.com/python/cpython), I broke down the task into following sub tasks
+After forking and cloning the source code of [python](https://github.com/python/cpython), I broke down the task into following sub tasks

  - find the entry point (the main function) of python
  - find where addition happens